emreSlim/doc-reader/server/README.md

 ## How It Works

-### 1. PDF Extraction (Marker)
+### 1. PDF Extraction + Layout Filtering
-Marker is specifically designed for academic PDFs and two-column layouts.
-It uses deep learning to detect reading order, handle column flow, and output clean structured markdown — far superior to simple PDF text extraction tools.
+Marker extraction is combined with DocLayout-YOLO based filtering so narration focuses on readable body text and headings while suppressing many non-narrative regions.

 ### 2. Text Cleaning
 The extracted markdown is cleaned to remove: